-Our CAP-accredited Clinical Division developed the first comprehensive targeted capture panel for inherited kidney diseases in the country, KidneySeq™.
-Physicians and genetic counselors use KidneySeq™ as a valuable tool in the diagnosis and management of their patients.
-Our multidisciplinary team of nephrologists, geneticists, and genetic counselors expertly review each patient’s results, carefully correlating phenotype and genotype to provide meaningful results.
-We proudly stand behind a solve rate of 40%.
+Our CAP-accredited Clinical Division developed the first comprehensive targeted capture panel for inherited kidney diseases in the country, KidneySeq.
+Physicians and genetic counselors use KidneySeq as a valuable tool in the diagnosis and management of their patients.
+Our multidisciplinary team of nephrologists, geneticists, and genetic counselors expertly review each patient's results, carefully correlating phenotype and genotype to provide meaningful results.

-The APOL1 test is a genotyping test which detects variants that comprise the G1 (NM_001136540:c.1024A>G, p.Ser342Gly and NM_001136540:c.1152T>G, p.Ile384Met) and G2 (NM_001136540:c.1160_1165delATAATT) risk alleles.
-The APOL1 test can be ordered by a physician as a tool in the counseling, evaluation and management of their patients.
+The APOL1 Genotyping Test detects variants that comprise the G1 (NM_001136540:c.1024A>G,p.Ser342Gly and NM_001136540:c.1152T>G, p.Ile384Met) and G2 (NM_001136540:c.1160_1165delATAATT) risk alleles; and the G2 protective allele (NM_003661.4: c.792C>A, p.Asn264Lys).
+This test can be ordered by a physician or genetic counselor as a tool in the counseling, evaluation and management of their patients.

 Other Testing Options at UIHC